-If your hair is easily weighed down or prone to product build-up, you can limit the number of products you apply to your natural hair.
-Instead of applying three different products, try using two or even one if possible.
+If your hair is easily weighed down or prone to build-up, you can limit the number of products you apply.
+Instead of using three products, try going down to two or one if possible.

-Moisturizing your natural hair is key if you want to reach your length goals and achieve healthy, natural hair.
-Your hair will flourish as you continue to take care of it and listen to what it needs.
+Moisturizing your natural hair is important if you want to reach your length goals and achieve healthy hair.
+Your hair will flourish as you continue to take care of it and listen to what it needs!

 I am a LOC kind of girl!
 Sometimes even plain old CO or LO lol love this post and your new site overall!
 Love to see my curl friends growing and flourishing 🙂

 Awe thank you sis!
 I really appreciate that ♥️